LinHong149/Robeartics-Centerstage/README.md

      - Includes a fix for a problem with the Velocity blocks that were reported in the FTC Technology forum (Blocks Programming subforum).
      - Change the "Save completed successfully." message to a white color so it will contrast with a green background.
      - Fixed the "Download image" feature so it will work if there are text blocks in the OpMode.
- * Introduce support for Google's TensorFlow Lite technology for object detetion for 2018-2019 game.
+ * Introduce support for Google's org.firstinspires.ftc.teamcode.teleop.TensorFlow Lite technology for object detetion for 2018-2019 game.
-     - TensorFlow lite can recognize Gold Mineral and Silver Mineral from 2018-2019 game.
+     - org.firstinspires.ftc.teamcode.teleop.TensorFlow lite can recognize Gold Mineral and Silver Mineral from 2018-2019 game.
      - Example Java and Block OpModes are included to show how to determine the relative position of the gold block (left, center, right).

 ## Version 4.1 (released on 18.09.24)